vchan019/ucr-cs100/textbook/awk/README.md

 Let's take things a bit further.
 What if we wanted only to view classes, and omit student information?
-Utilizing the pattern field, AWK can function similarly to grep:
+Using the pattern field, AWK can function like grep:
 ```
 awk '/Class/' class.txt
 ```